nitin-dhevar/86-no-more-frontend/README.md

 - Predicts the stock based on the previous usage
 - Visualize your inventory in the form of graphs
 - User feedback page implemented, where in user can give star rating to the products in menu
+- To provide awareness about food wastage, we have implemented awreness tab
 - For code quality
 Added prettier in codebase, for automatic code formatting Added test cases to increase code coverage.